-So, you’re moving home.
+So, you’re moving house.
 Congratulations!
-The nerve-wracking bit is over and now it’s time to get organised.
-If you’re not sure where to begin then have a read of our moving house checklist.
-We’ve got tried and tested moving tips to make sure you’re covered from start to finish.
+The nerve-wracking bit is over and now it’s time to get organised and settle into your new home.
+If you’re not sure where to begin and feeling a bit of moving house stress, don’t panic.
+There are lots of things to do when moving house but that’s where our moving house checklist comes in handy.
+We’ve got tried and tested moving house tips to make sure you’re covered from start to finish.

-Moving home can be a hectic time, so it’s best to start as early as possible with a ruthless clear out.
-Struggle to let go of things?
-Ask yourself whether you’ve used the item in the last year and if the answer’s no, you should definitely get rid of it.
-If you’re upgrading your furniture then why not donate it to the British Heart Foundation who will pick up your unwanted furniture for free.
+Moving house can feel hectic but it can also be a good opportunity to start fresh.
+Our top moving house tip is to start as early as possible with a ruthless clear out.
+Struggling to let go of things?
+Ask yourself whether you’ve used the item in the last year and if the answer’s no, it’s definitely time to get rid.
+If you’re upgrading your furniture then why not donate it to the British Heart Foundation for free.

 Save some cash and get packing boxes from your local supermarket.
+Most supermarkets will happily give them to you for free.
 Opt for boxes used for transporting fruit or alcohol, as long as there haven’t been any spillages, as these tend to be the strongest.
 Be sure to pick up some packing tape, scissors and Sharpies while you’re there, too.

 Use colour coding

-One of the most important things to do when packing to move is to assign a colour to each of your rooms and mark your packed boxes with the corresponding colour.
+One of the best moving house hacks is to assign a colour to each of your rooms and mark your packed boxes with the corresponding colour.
 That way, you can put your boxes straight into the room they’re supposed to be in.
 No more getting confused by messy handwriting or mysterious boxes with nothing written on them.

 Transporting your clothes

 Save your freshly-ironed clothes from getting crushed in the bottom of a box or suitcase with this quick tip.
 Pull a drawstring bin bag over around 10 items of clothing while they’re hanging in the wardrobe, tie the bag at the top and voila!
 Crumple-free clothes.